 Design Rationale

 The initialization function initializes mibspi3 and mibspi5 registers as needed by the Turns Counter and Turns Counter Flash Programming components, or by the Digital MSB component, controlled by a SpiNxt configuration parameter (see Integration Manual) which controls a constant value in the generated SpiNxt_Cfg.h file.
-The initialization values are hardcoded in the SpiNxt.h file and are specified by the Turns Counter (FDD20C), Turns Counter Reflash (FDD98) and Digital MSB (FDD50A) FDDs.
+The initialization values are hardcoded in the SpiNxt.h file and are specified by the Turns Counter (FDD20C), Turns Counter Reflash (FDD98) and Digital MSB (ES-50A) FDDs.

 Additional information regarding initialization of MIBSPI3 when used by Turns Counter (per FDD20C):